mjculross/Teensy-RV-Leveling-Helper/README.md

       Lithium Ion Polymer Battery - 3.7v 2500mAh
          available from Adafruit https://www.adafruit.com/product/328

    This project uses touchscreen input & color display to create a visual (graphical) indication of how many inches of leveling blocks are required to be put under each wheel of an RV to level it

    This project uses the ILI9341_t3 library, which has been optimized for use with the Teensy TFT display, as well as the XPT2046_Touchscreen.h touchscreen library for that same display

+   This project uses the NRF24L01 wireless transceiver module to allow two TRLH units to communicate, using one as the inside unit taking measurements, and the other as a remote display

    This project specifically uses the SparkFun BMA400 support library (SparkFun_BMA400_Arduino_Library.h) which can be added using the Arduino IDE library manager.

    This project allows & stores configurable wheel base (front to back wheels distance) from 60" to 255".